AdaCore/gnatstudio/docs/users_guide/projects.rst

 .. index:: project; subprojects

-Generally, one project file will not be enough to describe a complex organization.
-In this case, you will create and use a project hierarchy, with a root project importing other sub projects.
-Each of the projects and sub projects is responsible for its own set of sources (compiling them with the appropriate switches, put the resulting files in the right directories, ...).
+Often, one project file is not enough to describe a complex system.
+If so, you'll create and use a project hierarchy, with a root project importing the subprojects.
+Each project and subproject is responsible for its own set of sources (including compiling them with the appropriate switches and putting the resulting files in the correct directories).

-Each project contains the following information (see the GNAT user's guide for the full list)
+Each project file contains the following information (see the GNAT Pro User's Guide for the full list):

 * **List of imported projects**:
   .. index:: project; imported project

-  When you are compiling sources from this project, the builder will first make sure that all the imported projects have been correctly recompiled and are up-to-date.
-This way, dependencies between source files are properly handled.
+  When compiling sources from this project, the builder first makes sure it has correctly recompiled all the imported projects and they're up to date.
+This properly handles dependencies between source files.

-  If one of the source files of project A depends on some source files from project B, then B must be imported by A. If this isn't the case, the compiler will complain that some of the source files cannot be found.
+  If one source file of project A depends on some source files from project B, B must be marked as imported by A.  If this isn't done, the compiler will complain that those source files can't be found.

-  One important rule is that each source file name must be unique in the project hierarchy (i.e. a file cannot be under control of two different projects).
-This ensures that the same file will be found no matter what project is managing the source file that uses
+  Each source file name must be unique in the project hierarchy (i.e., a file cannot be under control of two different projects), ensuring that the file will be found no matter what project is managing it.

 * **List of source directories**:
   .. index:: project; source directory

-  All the sources managed by a project are found in one or more source directories.
-Each project can have multiple source directories, and a given source directory might be shared by multiple projects.
+  All sources managed by a project are located in one or more source directories.
+Each project can have multiple source directories and a given source directory might be shared by multiple projects.

 * **Object directory**:
   .. index:: project; object directory

-  When the sources of the project are compiled, the resulting object files are put into this object directory.
-There exist exactly one object directory for each project.
-If you need to split the object files among multiple object directories, you need to create multiple projects importing one another as appropriate.
+  When sources of the project are compiled, the resulting object files are put in this directory.
+There must be exactly one object directory for each project.
+If you need to split the object files across multiple directories, you must create multiple projects importing each another.

-  When sources from imported sub-projects are recompiled, the resulting object files are put in the sub project's own object directory, and will never pollute the parent's object directory.
+  When sources from imported subprojects are recompiled, the resulting object files are put in the subproject's own object directory and not the parent's object directory.

 * **Exec directory**:
   .. index:: project; exec directory

-  When a set of object files is linked into an executable, this executable is put in the exec directory of the project file.
-If this attribute is unspecified, the object directory is used.
+  When the object files are linked into an executable, this executable is put in the exec directory specified by this attribute.
+If it's omitted, the builder put the executable into the object directory.

 * **List of source files**:
   .. index:: project; source files

-  The project is responsible for managing a set of source files.
-These files can be written in any programming languages.
-Currently, the graphical interface supports Ada, C and C++.
+  Each project is responsible for managing its set of source files.
+These files can be written in any programming language.
+The graphical interface supports Ada, C and C++.

-  The default to find this set of source files is to take all the files in the source directories that follow the naming scheme (see below) for each language.
-In addition if you edit the project file manually, it is possible to provide an explicit list of source files.
+  By default, these source files are found by taking all the files in the source directories that follow the naming scheme (see below) for each language.
+You can edit the project file manually to provide an explicit list of source files.

-  This attribute cannot be modified graphically yet.
+  This attribute cannot be modified graphically.

 * **List of main units**:
   .. index:: project; main units

-  The main units of a project (or main files in some languages) are the units that contain the main subprogram of the application, and that can be used to link the rest of the application.
+  The main units of a project (or main files in some languages) are the units containing the main subprogram of the application.
 The name of the file is generally related to the name of the executable.

-  A given project file hierarchy can be used to compile and link several executables.
-GPS will automatically update the Compile, Run and Debug menu with the list of executables, based on this list.
+  A project file hierarchy can be used to compile and link several executables.
+GPS automatically updates the Compile, Run and Debug menu with the list of executables, based on this list.

 * **Naming schemes**:
   .. index:: project; naming schemes

-  The naming scheme refers to the way files are named for each languages of the project.
-This is used by GPS to choose the language support to use when a source file is opened.
-This is also used to know what tools should be used to compile or otherwise work with a source file.
+  The naming scheme refers to the way files are named for each language used by the project.
+GPS uses this to choose the language to use when you open a source file and what tools should be used to compile or otherwise manipulate a source file.

 * **Embedded targets and cross environments**:
   .. index:: project; cross environment

-  GPS supports cross environment software development: GPS itself can run on a given host, such as GNU/Linux, while compilations, runs and debugging occur on a different remote host, such as Sun/Solaris.
+  GPS supports cross environment software development: GPS itself can run on one host, such as GNU/Linux, while compilation, execution, and debugging occur on a different remote host, such as Sun/Solaris.

   .. index:: VxWorks

-  GPS also supports embedded targets (VxWorks, ...) by specifying alternate names for the build and debug tools.
+  GPS also supports embedded targets such as VxWorks by specifying alternate names for the build and debug tools.

-  The project file contains the information required to log on the remote host.
+  The project file contains the information required to log on to the remote host.

 * **Tools**:
-  Project files provide a simple way to specify the compiler and debugger commands to use.
+  Project files provide a simple way of specifying the compiler and debugger commands to use.

 * **Switches**:
   .. index:: project; switches

-  Each tool that is used by GPS (compiler, pretty-printer, debugger, ...) has its own set of switches.
-Moreover, these switches may depend on the specific file being processed, and the programming language it is written in.
+  Each tool used by GPS (such as the compiler, pretty-printer, and debugger) has its own set of switches.
+Moreover, these switches may depend on the file being processed and the programming language it's written in.

 .. index:: project; languages